deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 ## Example implementation of the Stale Cache pattern

-Below is a basic example of incorporating the Stale Cache pattern into an in-process cache that uses the cache-aside strategy in C#.
+Below is a basic example of incorporating the Stale Cache pattern into an in-memory cache that uses the cache-aside strategy in C#.
-In-process cache-aside caches are very popular for desktop applications, and web services that do not need to scale.
+In-memory cache-aside caches are very popular for desktop applications, and web services that do not need to scale.
 I build upon the .NET MemoryCache class in this example.

 ```csharp